Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 If you only have plastic plants you can even use bleach in a 1 to 20 ratio, although peroxide will work too.

 The nice thing about peroxide is that it leaves virtually no residue and you can instantly put your plants and rock back in the aquarium.
+That’s because Hydrogen Peroxide quickly breaks down to oxygen and pure water when exposed to light.

-2. Reduce phosphate (PO4) in the water
+2. Reduce phosphate (PO4) in the water.

 Phosphates are a byproduct of almost everything that decays in your aquarium.

-However, phosphates will also spike with the use of carbon filter media, hydrogen ion buffer solutions (pH buffers), kH buffer solutions and aquarium salts.
+However, phosphates will also spike with the use of carbon filter media, hydrogen ion buffer solutions (pH buffers), kH buffer solutions, and aquarium salts.

 If these sound like way too many possible causes, know that I haven’t even revealed the main one yet.

-The tap water itself.
+Tap water itself.

 It’s a smart move to test your tap water for PO4, which can be the hidden reason behind your aquarium algae infestation.
+Unless there are a lot of other aquatic plants in your aquarium to use it up, Black algae thrive in phosphate levels of 1 ppm and above so your testing results need to be rather precise.

-If you suspect that your tap water is the issue, then you have two options:
+Anyhow, if you suspect that your tap water is the issue, then you have two options:

 - Find another source of water for routine water changes – Distilled or purified water with reverse osmosis (this is a guide I wrote on which one to use) will surely starve your black algae.